 What are SPF Records?
 What are they for?

 SPF stands for "Sender Policy Framework".
 An SPF record is in place to identify which mail servers are authorized to send mail for a given domain.
-It is used to prevent spammers from sending mail with fraudulent From addresses at that domain.
+It is used to prevent spammers from sending mail with fraudulent From addresses in that domain.

 Though many DNS editors allow for the creation of an SPF record, it is recommended that the SPF record is entered as a TXT record.